rjmholt/ga-fewd-work/FinalProject/README.md

 Why are you using a webserver?
 That's overkill
 ----------------------------------------------

-No particular reason is great, but there are a few:
+There are a couple of reasons.
+No particular one is compelling, but they sort of added up:

 * I've never used a webserver before -- I wanted to try it out
 * It's convenient for structuring the page paths